runtimeverification/javamop/INSTALL.md

 usage, update your `PATH` environment variable with `<path-to-javamop>/bin/`.

-For information on how to use JavaMOP, please refer to the README.md file.
+See README.md for info on how to use JavaMOP.

 #Troubleshooting

-If you experience any problems while installing JavaMOP, please open a new issue on [Github](https://github.com/runtimeverification/javamop/issues)
+To get help or report problems go to [Github](https://github.com/runtimeverification/javamop/issues)